Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Computing ergodic limits

 Consider the RSDEs

-If Assumptions \ref{as:3} and \ref{as:4}-\ref{as:5} hold then there exists a unique invariant probability measure of the process $X(t)$ governed by the RSDEs (\ref{rsde}).
+If Assumptions \ref{as:3}, \ref{as:4} and \ref{as:5} hold then there exists a unique invariant probability measure of the process $X(t)$ governed by the RSDEs (\ref{rsde}).
 Moreover, this measure is absolutely continuous with respect to Lebesgue measure.
 We denote this invariant measure by $\mu(x)$ and its density by $\rho(x)$, $ x\in \bar{G}$, and we state that $ \rho(x) > 0$ and $\rho(x) \in C^{2}(\bar{G}) $ (see \cite{ 45} for more details).
-Indeed, $\rho(x)$ is the solution of the stationary Fokker Planck equation (\ref{sFP}), and the restriction $\rho(z),\; z \in \partial G$, of the invariant density $\rho(x)$, satisfies the boundary condition (\ref{sFPbc}).
-In this paper we are interested in computing ergodic limits inside the domain, i.e., in calculating the following integral for some function $\varphi(x) \in C^{2}(\bar{G})$:
+Indeed, $\rho(x)$ is the solution of the stationary Fokker-Planck equation (\ref{sFP}), and the restriction $\rho(z),\; z \in \partial G$, of the invariant density $\rho(x)$, satisfies the boundary condition (\ref{sFPbc}).
+We are interested in computing ergodic limits inside the domain, i.e., in calculating the following integral for some function $\varphi(x) \in C^{2}(\bar{G})$: